 Michael Napier extended a warm welcome to delegates.
-He summarised the genealogy of CJC involvement in collective redress, an issue encapsulated by the conference http://business.timesonline.co.uk/tol/business/industry_sectors/banking_and_finance/article2957 156.ece>.
+He summarised the genealogy of CJC involvement in collective redress, an issue encapsulated by the conference document, "Introduction to the Event" by Robert Musgrove, Chief Executive to the Civil Justice Council.

-214 Michael Herman, "Former litigator hired to invest \$100m in court cases for UK hedge fund", The Times (28 November 2007), online:
+230 Michael Herman, "Former litigator hired to invest \$100m in court cases for UK hedge fund", The Times (28 November 2007), online: Times Online http://business.timesonline.co.uk/tol/business/industry sectors/banking and finance/article2957156.ece>.

-Times Online